New telephone scams are targeting consumers with promises of lowering credit card interest rates, fixing damaged credit reports.

 Don’t pay for what you can do for free

-Southwick says the BBB warns consumers about giving out personal information, including credit card numbers, to unknown
+Southwick says the BBB warns consumers about giving out personal information, including credit card numbers, to unknown telemarketers.

-with mounting debts, a caller claiming they can lower interest rates or erase debts seems like an answer to their prayers,” Southwick says.
+“For a lot of consumers who are dealing with mounting debts, a caller claiming they can lower interest rates or erase debts seems like an answer to their prayers,” Southwick says.

 Never provide card info to unsolicited callers

 Todd Christensen of Boise, Idaho, received two calls from telemarketers in the spring of 2009 that he found suspicious.
 A pre-recorded message claimed he had been chosen by his credit card company to receive an increase in his credit limit.

 “I was told that in order to accept the offer, I just needed to speak to a representative,” Christensen says.
 “When I asked the man which of my credit cards he was representing, he immediately hung up without a word.”